scalameta/mdoc/website/blog/2018-12-30-introduction.md

 It's not possible for `object User` to be a companion of `class User` because they're defined in separate objects `$line3` and `$line4`.
-This encoding is required for the REPL because we don't know ahead-of-time how many statements will get evaluated in the session.
+This encoding is required for the REPL because we need to eagerly evaluate each expression as its typed.
+However, this limitation can be lifted if we know the entire program ahead of time, which is the case when evaluating all Scala code examples in markdown files.

 ## Program semantics

-Instead of evaluating each statement individually like in the REPL, mdoc builds a single Scala program that evaluates in one run.
-The approach is possible because we know which statements appear in the document, unlike the REPL.
+Instead of using the REPL to eagerly evaluate individual expressions, mdoc builds a single Scala program from all code examples in the markdown file and evaluates them in one run.
+The approach is possible because we know which statements appear in the document.
 For example, consider the following markdown document.

 ````md
 ```scala mdoc